Transfer of IP rights in Spain

 7. Which forms of licensing patents exist and which ones must be recorded in the patent register to become effective (if any)?

-2. Compulsory licenses.
-This kind of licenses shall be granted in the event of:
+Compulsory licences.
+These licences shall be granted in the event of:

-5. Manufacture of pharmaceutical products for export to countries with public health problems (in application of Regulation (EC) No. 816/2006).
+Manufacture of pharmaceutical products for export to countries with public health problems.

-3. Licenses of right.
-They result from a public offering of non-exclusive contractual licenses made by the owner.
+Licences as a matter of law.
+They result from a public offering of non-exclusive contractual licences made by the owner.

-Patent licenses do not need to be recorded to become effective (please see answer to Q9 below).
+Patent licences do not need to be recorded before the SPTO to become effective, but it is recommended to do so (see Q9 below).

 8. Which formalities must be met to record a patent licence?
 Which supporting documents are required?